Preparation for the Research Doctoral Degree

 The academic climate of a program depends on the attitude of the faculty and its leadership.
 As an incoming PhD student, you should seek a program that actively promotes scholarly activity for both faculty and students.

-- How many grant awards have students have sought and received?
+- How many grant awards have students sought and received?

 - How many doctoral student publications and presentations are typical in a year?